Hostile Takeover

 J still didn’t understand Uzi’s scheme, but at least it became clear as a scheme, then.

 Doll wanted revenge.
 Doll bullied Uzi.
-Doll had lead the puff-up toasters here, and Doll claimed it was rescue.
+Doll had lead the puffed-up toasters here, and Doll claimed it was rescue.

 It didn’t add up.
 So Uzi chose to call her bluff.
 If Uzi returned to her colony without a fight, then the ‘rescue’ would be successful, but Doll wouldn’t get her revenge.